Workshop instructors

 Matthias Lehr

-The qualified goldsmith loves giving playful elements to hand-forged and cast utility objects with puristic functionality, which are often revealed only at the second glance.
-He runs a workshop for tools and jewellery in Nuremberg and studied at the Academy of Fine Arts in Nuremberg and today gives lectures at the training centre for goldsmiths in the city of Ahlen and at the Chamber of Trades in Koblenz.
+The trained goldsmith likes to add playful elements to his hand-forged and cast utility objects of purist functionality, which are only visible at second glance.
+He runs a workshop for utensils and jewellery in Nuremberg.
+A graduate of the Academy of Fine Arts in Nuremberg, he is a lecturer at the Advanced Training Centre for Goldsmiths in Ahlen and at the Koblenz Chamber of Crafts.

 Workshops with Matthias Lehr